jaecheol-park/jaecheol-park.github.io/_pages/about.md

 My research interests lie in **the economics of information systems** focusing on **management and strategies of emerging technologies** such as **AI**, **mobile IT**, and **platforms**.
 Methodologically, I employ econometrics with machine learning techniques to analyze large panel data to uncover business insights, generating contributions to academia and real-world decision makers in information systems policy and management.

-Prior to joining UBC, I received my Master of Science (MS) in [Information Systems](https://sites.google.com/site/isatyonsei/%EB%A9%94%EC%9D%B8%ED%99%94%EB%A9%B4), Bachelor of Business Administration (BBA), and Bachelor of Art (BA) in Applied Statistics from Yonsei University.
+Prior to joining UBC, I received my Master of Science (MS) in [Information Systems](https://sites.google.com/site/isatyonsei/%EB%A9%94%EC%9D%B8%ED%99%94%EB%A9%B4), Bachelor of Business Administration (BBA), and Bachelor of Arts (BA) in Applied Statistics from Yonsei University.

-<span style="color:blue">**I am on the 2024-2025 academic job market.** </span>